ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 - Until release 3.42, ns-3 allowed cwnd to grow when rate-limited, either due to an application or rwnd limit.
 Since release 3.42, ns-3 TCP models conform to Rate-Limited Increase, following the current Linux TCP approach in this regard (see next bullet).
 - In Congestion Avoidance, Linux only allows the cwnd to grow when the sender is unconstrained.
 Before kernel version 3.16, this also applied to Slow Start.
-The check for "unconstrained" is perfomed by checking if FlightSize is greater or equal to cwnd.
+The check for "unconstrained" is performed by checking if FlightSize is greater or equal to cwnd.
 Since kernel version 3.16, which was published in August 2014, in Slow Start, the increase implements Rate-Limited Increase in the `tcp_is_cwnd_limited` function in `tcp.h`.